xpqz/dyalog-docs/language-reference-guide/docs/the-i-beam-operator/monadic-operator-generator.md

 !!! warning
 	The set of supported values for `Y` might change, with existing values being withdrawn as well as new ones being added.
 This means that saving the resulting operator in a workspace and attempting to run it in a later release might result in a `DOMAIN ERROR` if support has been withdrawn.
-However, Dyalog Ltd will not repurpose documented `Y` values for other operators once they have been withdrawn.

 ### 632 - Generics Operator